Link11 WAAP

 Rule list

-The list of Rules can be defined in different ways, depending on the type of Global Filter.
+The Rule list is generated in different ways, depending on the source of the data.

 Many Global Filters obtain their Rules from an external source, specified by the URL in the Source field.
 Some are maintained by Link11; others can be created and maintained by admins.

-Datafeed-based Global Filters managed by Link11 are maintained automatically.
+• System-managed Global Filters based on datafeeds are maintained automatically.
 Their underlying data sources are refreshed every 24 hours, and the Global Filters are updated automatically.

-Datafeed-based Global Filters created by admins are maintained by admins.
-These are initially created by entering the URL of the source file into the Source field, then selecting the update now button that appears.
+• Admin-managed Global Filters based on datafeeds are initially created by entering the URL of the source file into the Source field, then selecting the Update now button that appears.
 L11WAAP will then populate the Rule list automatically.
-To refresh the Rule List, simply select the update now button again.
+To refresh the Rule List, simply select the Update now button again.

-Many Global Filters will be based on specific criteria for a use case, i.e. criteria that are not found in an external feed.
-Admins can create these manually, as described below.
+Many Global Filters will be based on criteria that are not found in an external feed.
+In this situation, the Source field will say self-managed.

 Manually creating a Rule list